Week

 Eat

-flaxseed, canola oil, walnut oil, walnuts and Brazil nuts.
+oil and flaxseed, canola oil, walnut oil, walnuts

 If

-levels of dietary fat you should consume.
-According to the National Cholesterol
+of dietary fat you should consume.
+According to

-mostly in the form of unsaturated fat, can help to reduce triglycerides and raise
+form of unsaturated fat, can help to reduce triglycerides

 -